cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 };
 ```

-Now we can wire an OAuth authentication flow with Cloudentity ACP to our app.
+Now we have all the building blocks to wire the OAuth flow with OIDC provider(Cloudentity authorization platform) to our React app.

 We will use the Cloudentity Auth SDK to handle OAuth authorization (code => token exchange), redirects and
 setting the `accessToken`.
 If an `accessToken` is not available in the local storage, the user
 will be redirected to the `/` route, where they will see the "Please log in" button.
 They will not be able to access the `/profile` route.

-Back in `src/App.js`, we'll import the Cloudentity Auth SDK, our config, and auth hook; we'll then add login and logout handlers to pass as props to our Login and Profile components:
+As the last step, let's go back to `src/App.js`, and import the Cloudentity Auth SDK, registered oAuth client application config, and the auth hook; we'll then add login and logout handlers to pass as props to our Login and Profile components:

 ```js
 // ...